Gail Vaz Oxlade Budget Calculator for the True Cost of DebtPosted on: June 22, 2014

 Most banks offer calculators to help you figure the cost of loans before you sign on the dotted line.
 Typical is TD Canada Trust’s Debt Repayment Calculator.
 Select your type of debt, the amount of the loan and interest rate, and then you’ll get back the numbers for how much you’ll pay in total, over what period of time.
 If the numbers for your debts become oppressive, TD also offers a Debt Consolidation Loan Calculator, showing how you can ease your situation by consolidating all your debts into a single loan, with one monthly payment that is probably lower than what you are paying overall now.

 Students about to enter university or college, and their parents, should point their browsers to the Government of Canada’s CanLearn Loan Repayment Estimator.
-Plug in your settings and it will help you estimate the monthly payments you’ll need to make to repay your Canada Student Loan or other government student loans.
+Enter your settings and it will help you estimate the monthly payments you’ll need to make to repay your Canada Student Loan or other government student loans.
 Simply enter the total amount of your loan(s), select the interest rate and grace period options, and decide on the number of monthly payments that you would like to make.
 You can also compare repayment options.
 The trick is to pay off the student loan before you hit retirement age.

 Recent Blog Posts